You are here

 Science Writing Workshops

-With an MS in Astronomy and a PhD in Music Theory, she has publications in a variety of venues, including The Astrophysical Journal, Nineteenth-Century Music, and The Chronicle for Higher Education.
+With an MS in astronomy and a PhD in music theory, she has published in a variety of venues, including The Astrophysical Journal, Nineteenth-Century Music, and The Chronicle for Higher Education.

-To register or for more information, please contact Sara Faust at firstname.lastname@example.org
+Questions?
+Please contact Sara Faust at firstname.lastname@example.org